-For guidelines, timelines and project updates, visit the Climate Detectives website: www.esa.int/Education/Climate\detectives
+For guidelines, timelines and project updates, visit the Climate Detectives website: www.esa.int/Education/Climate detectives

-> Phase 1 - Identify a climate problem
+→ Phase 1 - Identify an environmental or climate problem

-In Phase 1, the focus is on engaging students to think about and discuss climate and guiding them towards identifying a local climate problem that they would like to investigate as 'Climate Detectives'.
+In Phase 1, the focus is on engaging students to think about and discuss Earth's environment and climate and guiding them towards identifying a local environmental problem that they would like to investigate as 'Climate Detectives'.
 Planning is an important step in any investigation.